visit our sponsor

 - Seftalia, seasoned pork rissoles, grilled in a skin of caul fat (South);

-- Soutzioukos, strings of almonds coated with boiled grape juice that has been thickened with a little flour and flavoured with rosewater, cinnamon and mastic (South);
+- Soutzioukos, strings of almonds coated with boiled grape juice that has been thickened with a little flour and flavored with rosewater, cinnamon, and mastic (South);

 - Pastelaki, crispy sweets made of carob honey, often mixed with peanuts and almonds with a topping of sesame seeds (South);

 - Commandaria, amber-colored sweet dessert wine;